Honda Odyssey (international): Third generation (RB1/2; 2003)

 The third-generation Japanese-built Odyssey was the first full redesign of the Odyssey since its introduction in 1994.
 Going on sale in Japan in October 2003, and in Australia and many other countries from early 2004, it continued with a 5-door body style, with a much sleeker, lower, and more car-like appearance.
 For the first time cruise-control appeared on the JDM Odyssey.
 The 4WD version has received the new DPS system.
 The seat folding mechanism was changed again.
 The height of the new Odyssey was lower than ever – designed with multi-level parking in mind, particularly for Japan.
 The new Odyssey came with the Honda K24A i-VTEC engine, a 2.4-litre unit producing 160 PS; this was the same engine used in the CR-V and Accord.
 A 4WD version (RB2) came only with an automatic transmission, while the 2WD version came only with a continuously variable transmission, except Absolute, JDM S/B model as well as export models.
 The V6 engine was dropped completely.
 Instead, a 200 PS variant of the K24A engine was adopted for the sporty Absolute version (190 PS with 4WD), which was only equipped with an automatic transmission – both the 2WD and 4WD variants.
 Moreover, this new engine had the same fuel consumption as the old 2.2 L engine.
 All this resulted in the new Odyssey becoming a sales success.
-In Australia, the Odyssey achieved its best-ever sales year in 2005, and outsold the Toyota Tarago for the first time.
+In Australia, the Odyssey achieved its best-ever sales year in 2005 with a total of 3,543, and outsold the Toyota Tarago for the first time.

 In Japan, the third-generation Odyssey was initially available in S, M, L and Absolute grade levels.
 In October 2005, the base S grade was discontinued and the Aero Edition based on the M grade with the same bumper as the Absolute grade has been released.
 For the facelifted model released in April 2006, the base B grade was revived (previously the lowest grade level of the pre-facelift first generation Odyssey) and the Aero Edition was replaced by the M Aero Package.
 In February 2007, the S grade was reinstated along with the S Aero Package, the M grade was equipped with 16-inch aluminium wheels, and the L grade was equipped with a voice recognition Honda HDD navigation system with a rear camera and a progressive commander.
 In August 2007, the K Package based on the L grade with genuine leather-wrapped AT select lever was added.
 At the same time, the "HDD Navi Special Edition" based on the S, S Aero Package, M, M Aero Package and Absolute grades with the same navigation system equipment as the L grade was released.